YassineDev91/sceditor-web/README.md

 This tool was developed in support of the research paper:

-> _"A Web-Based Graphical Editor for Smart Contract Modeling and AI-Powered Code Generation"_
+> _"SCEditor-Web: Bridging Model-Driven Engineering and Generative AI for Smart Contract Development"_

 ---